0xideas/dirscribe/README.md

 # dirscribe

-A CLI tool that collects and combines files with specific extensions from a directory into a single output file.
+A CLI tool that collects and combines files with specific extensions from a directory into a single output.
+The output is copied to the clipboard by default.

-## Features
+## Features and Options

-- Recursive directory traversal
+- Recursive traverse directory and filter by file extension
-- Multiple file extensions support
-- Gitignore rules support
-- Path inclusion/exclusion
-- Keyword filtering
+- Apply .gitignore
+- Configure subpaths to include or exclude
+- Filter by positive and/or negative keyword filters
+- Only output diff, between commit ids or from a specified commit id to the current state
+- Embed output in prompt template
-- Clear file separation in output
+- Write output to file

 ## Installation